SeednapseAI/clara/README.md

 ***This project is currently in its early stages of development and is considered a work in progress.
 You may encounter some issues, or incomplete features.
 We appreciate your understanding and patience as we continue to refine and enhance the project.
 Your feedback will help us improve and shape this project.***

-## Introduction
+## Overview

-Clara is an AI-powered tool designed to assist developers in navigating unfamiliar code repositories, making it highly valuable during the on-boarding process for new projects, or when deciphering legacy code.
+Clara is an AI-driven solution created to help developers effortlessly explore new or unfamiliar code repositories.
+It proves especially beneficial during the onboarding phase for new projects or when decoding legacy code.

-In the future, Clara will also provide support for tasks such as documentation, auditing, and developing new features, among others.
+Moving forward, Clara aims to offer assistance in various tasks, including documentation, auditing, and feature development, among others.

+## Features

+- Intelligent code and documentation analysis.
+- Integrated Database
+    - Utilizes local storage through [ChromaDB](https://www.trychroma.com/).
+    - Maintains data persistence for individual code repositories.
+    - Offers optional in-memory storage without persistence.
+- Context-aware short-term memory: Gathers information from ongoing conversations.

 ## Install